Extreme Experiment on Mexican Volcano Challenged the Speed of Light

 HAWC consists of hundreds of large water tanks sitting near the top the Sierra Negra volcano in Mexico.
 You can learn more about HAWC from our visit there, but basically, high-energy particles interact with the atmosphere, creating a shower of particles that cause small flashes when they interact with the water.
 Photomultiplier tubes turn these flashes into a signal, and scientists can reconstruct what particle caused the flashes based on which vats they produced a signal in.

 Combined with better methods to calculate the energy of incoming photons, the data was clear: There was no drop-off.
 HAWC continued to see photons from astrophysical sources with energies as high as 285 TeV, over 40 times higher than one particle beam of the Large Hadron Collider, the most powerful particle physics experiment on Earth.
 The presence of these gamma rays rules out faster-than-light travel for these highest-energy photons.
 And, according to physicist Humberto Martínez-Huerta at the University of São Paulo, through mathematical work, this also increases the minimum possible energy scale at which such a Lorentz invariance-violating theory can exist by a hundred times.
+A team led by scientists at Michigan State University worked to translate Martínez-Huerta’s work into an experimental measurement.

 Basically, even mindbogglingly energetic light particles still travel at the speed of light, which we know because an experiment on Earth can measure them.
 This observation constrains what kinds of extensions physicists can tack onto their present-day theories when trying to solve their outstanding problems, according to the paper published in Physical Review Letters.

 But the observation doesn’t constrain every kind of extension to Einstein’s theories, Martínez-Huerta explained.
 Perhaps violations to Lorentz invariance can appear in other particles, or perhaps they might cause some photons to travel slower than the speed of light.
+“My theoretical colleagues are clever and elusive,” James Linnemann, professor at Michigan State University, told Gizmodo.
+“So this moves the goal post by a factor of a hundred.
+It constrains the space in which such theories can exist.”

 One physicist not involved in the study, Ralf Lehnert at Indiana University, told Gizmodo that the work was solid.
 He reiterated that this is just one way to measure Lorentz invariance violations.
 But, he said, this study adds to dozens upon dozens of other tests seeking evidence of such violations, none of which have yet found any.

-Note: This story has been updated with a quote from James Linnemann and to point out that the analysis was led by scientists at Michigan State University.